 “We may only ever get one shot at this,” he says.
 Once a superintelligence is developed, it will be too sophisticated for us to control effectively.

-So, across the world’s labs there must be hoards of boffins beavering away on what Bostrom calls “the essential task of our time”?
-Err, not quite.
-“It’s hard to estimate how many exactly, but there’s probably about six people working on it [in the world] now”.
+So, across the world’s labs there must be hoards of dweebs chipping away at what Bostrom calls “the essential task of our time," right?
+Not quite.
+“It’s hard to estimate how many exactly, but there’s probably about six people working on it [in the world] now.”